Identification: MSS 0578

 Additional information derived from the collection.

 The Archaeological Society of Delaware records contains the organizational and administrative records of the society from its founding in 1933 until the present.
-The collection is divided into eight series according to document-type and, as of 2010, contains 6.3 linear feet of processed materials.
+The collection is divided into nine series according to document-type and, as of 2010, contains 6.3 linear feet of processed materials.
 It is anticipated that additional materials will be added to this collection on a regular basis.

 The materials housed within this collection were compiled and preserved by society members over the course of half a century.
 In the 1960s one-time ASD secretary Richard Quick bound together two volumes of correspondence, treasurer's reports, and meeting minutes spanning the period from February 1933-November 1963 (F34 and F35) and began the process of preserving the records of the society.
 When, in 1955, ASD member Herbert T. Pratt undertook writing a special ASD publication on the history of the society he discovered that the society only possessed just over half of the total publications produced by the society in its twenty-year history.
 This discovery inspired Pratt to begin acting as the society's unofficial archivist.
 Over the next four decades Pratt actively gathered ASD materials from older members, former officers, and other sources, and set to the task of organizing and documenting these materials.
 In 1994 the ASD Board of Directors agreed to donate the archives collected by Pratt to the University of Delaware Library and, in 1997, Pratt's "Finding Aid for the Archives of the Archaeological Society of Delaware, 1933-1996" (F1) was published as Paper No. 10 by the Society.
 Though the organization of the collection has changed from that described in Pratt's finding aid, the materials housed within the collection remain unchanged and thus directly correlate to the items described in the original finding aid.